amire80/znavot/README.md

 Use the `XXwiki-YYYYMMDD-pages-articles.xml` dump from [Wikimedia Downloads](http://download.wikimedia.org/).

+It's recommended to put dump files in `dumps/` while processing, so that there would be fewer non-code files in the main directory.

 ## Common trails
 Every language has a list of trails that are common and valid, and that don't need to be processed and counted.
 They are listed in a file in